 Germany’s quiet approach to holidays

 Public holidays in Germany are usually quiet and reflective.
 Most shops are closed, and people spend time with family or attend church.
-That includes Sundays too, Germany has some of the strictest laws around Sunday trading in Europe.
+That includes Sundays too, as Germany has some of the strictest laws around Sunday trading in Europe - A rhythm that aligns with its traditional world clock structure and punctual culture.

 Unlike some countries where holidays mean big festivals or fireworks, in Germany they’re often about rest, tradition, and a break from the usual routine.